 Why Eye Tests Are Important

-A vision test is an important health check for your (or your child’s) eyes.
-The test can pick up early signs of all sorts of eye conditions, long before you might experience any symptoms yourself.
+A vision test is an important health check for your (or your child’s) eyes as it determines if you will need eyewear.
+The test can pick up early signs of all sorts of eye conditions, long before you might experience any symptoms yourself, this way, you’ll know if your child needs a dry eye treatment before an eye inflammation develops.

 In addition to vision problems, there are a number of other conditions that an eye test can pick up.
 These health conditions can cause symptoms in the eyes, and therefore are detectable by a trained ophthalmologist.
 These include glaucoma, macular degeneration and even diabetes.